Last Updated on January 21, 2024 by Kelly

-The beach is a popular spot for people to play along the shores.
+Sand Beach is a popular spot for people to play along the shores.
 Although the water temperature is extremely cold year-round, you’ll often find people splashing in the waves on warmer days.
 Expect the water temperature to be around 55 degrees!
 If you touch the water, it will definitely wake you up!
-For swimming information, view the park’s website here.
+For swimming information, view the park’s website.

 Things to Do Near Sand Beach

 One of the benefits of stopping at Sand Beach is that there are tons of things to do in this area of the park.
 You just need to park your car once and you have hours of activities at your fingertips.
 Below are a few things you might want to check out!

 Hike the Beehive Trail

 The first hike we completed at Acadia National Park was the Beehive Trail.
 We love to go hiking, and this was one of our favorite hikes.
 What I liked about it most was the experience of using the iron rungs, ladders, and hand bars to scale up the rocks.
 The view from the top was absolutely incredible.
 We saw Sand Beach below us, as well as Frenchman Bay.